reconbot/streaming-iterables/README.md

 function collect<T>(iterable: AsyncIterable<T>): Promise<T[]>
 ```

 Collect all the values from an iterable into an array.
 Returns an array if you pass it an iterable and a promise for an array if you pass it an async iterable.
+Errors from the source `iterable` are raised immediately.

 ```ts
 import { collect } from 'streaming-iterables'